Day 2: Tracking Users with track_context()

 track_context()

-for user IDs: Since user IDs typically change with each request - Capture user IDs at runtime: Get the ID when processing the request, not when defining functions
+for user IDs: Since user IDs typically change with each request - Use consistent identifiers that match your application's user system

 - Consider privacy implications when selecting identifiers